Wish Upon A Hero

-Wish Upon a Hero is a social helping network in the United States, which connects those in need with people who are willing to help.
+Wish Upon a Hero is a social helping network in the United States that connects those in need with people who are willing to help.

 History and organization background

 Wish Upon A Hero was conceived by Dave Girgenti shortly after the September 11 attacks as a means to connect people in need after major disasters.
 After witnessing the aftermath of Hurricane Katrina, Girgenti worked to develop the Wish Upon a Hero web community.
 The website launched in September 2007.
 The social networking website is free and designed to help anyone in need.
 The website works by connecting wishers with wish grantors; people can post up to three wishes at a time to the website; grantors can grant whatever wishes they choose.
 These wishes can range from relatively small to large, such as words of encouragement or financial assistance.
 To date, more than 100,000 wishes have been granted through the site.